- Docente: Ines Peta

 Course contents

-The course aims to develop students’ basic phonetic and morphosyntactic skills in Arabic and consists of two parts: the practical language class and the semester course taught by the lead instructor, Prof. Ines Peta.
+The course aims at acquiring the basic phonetic and morphosyntactic aspects of the Arabic language and consists of two parts: annual practical language classes and the semester course taught by the lead instructor, Prof. Ines Peta.

-Semester course programme (30 hours) – Second semester (Prof. Ines Peta)
+Program of the semester course (30 hours) – 2nd semester (Prof. Ines Peta)

-The course is designed to describe the fundamental features of Arabic at the phonological, morphological, and syntactic levels.
-Particular attention will be devoted to the core elements of grammar, especially the root-pattern system, nominal derivation, the differences between nominal and verbal sentences, and the conjugation of first-form verbs in the past and present tense.
-All topics will be presented with constant reference to the intrinsic logic of the Arabic language, in order to help students clearly understand the differences compared to Italian and become familiar with the categories specific to Arabic grammar.
+The course aims to describe the fundamental characteristics of the Arabic language at the phonological, morphological, and syntactic levels.
+Particular attention is given to the core elements of grammar, especially the root-pattern relationship, nominal derivation, the differences between nominal and verbal sentences, and the past and present conjugation of the verb in its first form.
+All topics will be approached with constant reference to the intrinsic logic of the Arabic language, to help students clearly understand the differences with Italian and to familiarize them with the categories specific to Arabic grammar.

 Readings/Bibliography